kronwiz/solr-heatmap-dashboard/README.md

 Solr's parameters are sent only if the corresponding checkbox is selected.

 The "Computed values" box is populated after the heatmap has been loaded to show you what Solr returns.
 It's interesting, for example, to see how the `gridLevel` changes depending on the `distErrPct` or `geom` parameters.

+When you click on a cell a query is executed to retrieve, for each record belonging to that cell, the fields specified in the `fl` box: this box should contain a comma separated list of field names; if it's empty all the fields are retrieved.
+Then an alert is displayed with the data and the boundaries of the cell, that may be useful if you want to copy and paste them in the `geom` box to zoom into the cell.

 ### About colors